spdx/spdx-spec/chapters/package-information.md

 ### 7.6.1 Description

 If the package identified in the SPDX document originated from a different person or organization than identified as Package Supplier (see [7.5](#3.5) above), this field identifies from where or whom the package originally came.
 In some cases a package may be created and originally distributed by a different third party than the Package Supplier of the package.
-For example, the SPDX document identifies the package [glibc][] and [Red Hat][] as the Package Supplier, but the [Free Software Foundation][FSF] is the Package Originator.
+For example, the SPDX document identifies the package as [glibc][] and the Package Supplier as [Red Hat][], but the [Free Software Foundation][FSF] is the Package Originator.

 Use `NOASSERTION` if: